Kansas License Requirements

 What are the Kansas CE requirements?

-Kansas requires licensed insurance agents to complete 24 hours of continuing education every 2 years, including 3 hours of ethics training.
-Your renewal deadline is Kansas licenses expire on the last day of your birth month every 2 years.
-JustInsurance offers state-approved CE packages starting at $39.
+Kansas requires licensed insurance agents to complete 18 hours of continuing education every 2 years, including 3 hours of ethics training.
+Renewal deadline: Last day of birth month (every 2 years).
+JustInsurance offers state-approved CE packages starting at $66.

 Does Kansas require you to apply before scheduling the insurance exam?